-In this experiment he had to ride up Alpe d’Huez four times with different setups.
+In this experiment, he had to ride up Alpe d’Huez four times with different setups.
 He was supposed to keep a pace around 275w on all four rides.
-The test bike was a Pinarello Prince equipped with Shimano Dura Ace and SRM crank:
+The test bike was a Pinarello Prince equipped with Shimano Dura-Ace and SRM crank:

-1. Normal bike + 1.8L extra water in tyres(!)
+1. Normal bike + 1.8L extra water in tires (!)

-2. Normal bike + 1,8L extra water on bike.
+2. Normal bike + 1,8L extra water on the bike.

 3. Normal bike

-This setup was a completely normal bike.
+This setup was an utterly normal bike.

 1. 52.01, 275w

 3. 49.40, 278w